lucascortes/SwiftUnitTesting/README.md

 ###Beware of unknown implementations

-A lot of the time we will want to mock library classes that we don't know how are implemented.
+A lot of the time we will want to *stub* library classes that we don't know how are implemented.
 For example, there are several libraries that provide networking access.
 In these scenarios, the internal implementation may be doing lot of stuff we have no control, like notifications, network requests, etc. For example, consider the following code

 ```javascript
 class PrivateNetworkManager {